abhivarma07/LiveChatApp/readme.md

 You can clone the repository using git clone.

+## FrontEnd

-For React-Type script setup head over to client side
+For React-Typescript setup head over to client side

 ### `npm install`